 should be to give thanks to God.
 Hmmm, maybe Thanksgiving is my favorite holiday

-- Stacey Schifferdecker
+after all. - Stacey Schifferdecker

 By the way, did you know that academic studies show that thankful people